- Growth capital will help British Ad Tech company expand their team and internationalise

 - Sixth investment by Panoramic’s Enterprise Capital Fund I

-Panoramic Growth Equity (“Panoramic”), the leading equity investor in fast growing, entrepreneurial companies, today announced that it has invested £1.2m of growth capital in digital marketing business, Captify Media Limited (“Captify”).
+Panoramic Growth Equity (“Panoramic”), the leading equity investor in fast growing, entrepreneurial companies, today announced that it has invested £1.2 million of growth capital in digital marketing business, Captify Media Limited (“Captify”).
 Captify is the leading European specialist in Search Retargeting, the most innovative and fastest growing sector within the ad tech industry.
 Panoramic will take a minority stake in the business and partner, Malcolm Kpedekpo, will join the board.

-This is the sixth investment for Panoramic’s Enterprise Capital Fund I, which held its final close in September 2010 and was oversubscribed at £34m.
+This is the sixth investment for Panoramic’s Enterprise Capital Fund I, which held its final close in September 2010 and was oversubscribed at £34 million.
 It follows Panoramic’s April investment of £1.8m in Andante Travels; and its January exit from renewable energy distribution business, Solfex Energy Systems, which was sold to Travis Perkins Plc and generated an IRR of 62% for the fund in a period of 16 months from initial investment.

 This is also Panoramic’s second investment in the digital media sector.
 In March 2012, it invested £1m in award winning digital communications business, Dog Digital.